litian96/TERM/README.md

 As we apply TERM to a diverse set of real-world applications, the dependencies for different applications can be different.

-* if we mention that the code is based on other public codebases, you will need to follow the same setup of those codebases.
+* if we mention that the code is based on other public codebases, then one needs to follow the same setup of those codebases.
 * otherwise, need the following dependencies (the latest versions will work):
 	* python3
 	* sklearn